ToyAuthor/ToyBox/tools/Player/readme.txt

 License
 	Player is a part of ToyBox.
-	They have same license.
+	They have same license, same version, same platforms supported.

-Supported platforms
-	Same as ToyBox.
-	ToyBox/doc/info/environment.txt

 Usage
 	ToyBox/doc/usage/tools/player/readme.txt